 Why Is Attic Air Sealing & Home Insulation A Good Idea?

 When it comes to heat loss within your home, the spot that’s most vulnerable is the home’s attic.
-If you’re looking to make upgrades, seek out an expert that can offer to inspect and make upgrades to your attic’s insulation and ventilation.
+If you’re looking to make upgrades, seek out an expert home insulation contractor.
+They can can offer to inspect and make upgrades to your attic’s insulation and ventilation.
 Attic air sealing may also be necessary to get your attic to the minimum recommended R-50 for our climate.
 Spray foam insulation used in tandem with cellulose often renders the best results.
-Signs your contractor is an expert in insulation is if they are utilizing tools such as digital smoke sticks, infrared imaging, and moisture meters.
-If needed, a blower door can be used to pressurize a home in a manner that will emphasize all of the air leaks within a home so that they can be identified and remedied.
+Signs your contractor is an expert in insulation installation is if they are utilizing tools such as digital smoke sticks, infrared imaging, and moisture meters.
+If needed, blower door testing can be used to pressurize a home in a manner that will emphasize the source of all air leaks within a home so that they can be identified and remedied.

 Explore Blower Door Testing:

 Homes with cathedral ceilings, particularly those that are a story and a half, can prove challenging when it comes to roof insulation because of their architecture.
 The most notable issues are the lack of space to incorporate the correct levels of insulation and ventilation.
 Therefore, it’s best practice to remove the preexisting roof including the roof deck.
 From there, spray foam insulation can be added, or the dense packed cellulose insulation can be repacked.
 After that, the sheathing can be put down, followed by polystyrene and then a metal roof.
 While this creates a hot roof, the chance for air movement has been eliminated.
 This, in turn, curtails the ability for ice dams to form on the roof.

 Are You Experiencing The Stack Effect Due To Poor Attic Insulation?